 Child Inpatient Program

 This service treats mostly school aged and younger patients.
-The resident works with a seasoned attending, managing all aspects of the care of a team of 7 – 9 patients, including psychopharmacology, individual and milieu needs, educational and larger systems needs (e.g., child welfare) and family treatment.
+The child fellow works with a seasoned attending, managing all aspects of the care of a team of 7 – 9 patients, including psychopharmacology, individual and milieu needs (e.g. collaborative problem solving), educational and larger systems needs (e.g., child welfare) and family treatment.
 The resident also has the opportunity to interact with managed care entities, depending on individual patient needs.

 John Merck Program

-The program specializes in special needs children, particularly those with MR and co-morbid psychiatric disorders, and autism and other pervasive developmental disorders.
+The Merck Child and Adolescent Inpatient Unit specializes in assessing and treating children and adolescents who have autism spectrum disorder.
+The unit also works with children who have developmental disabilities and co-occurring psychiatric or behavioral disorders.
 This unique program offers a wide selection of treatment contexts and modalities within which the resident will have the opportunity to train.
-The Inpatient unit has 11 child and adolescent beds.
-The resident will, similar to the experience on the general child inpatient unit, manage all aspects of care of a team of 7 – 9 patients, under the supervision of an attending experienced with this special population.
+The child fellow will, similar to the experience on the general child inpatient unit, manage all aspects of care of a team of 7 – 9 patients, under the supervision of an attending experienced with this special population.

 Mathilda Theiss Child Development Center

-This is a unique clinical setting within a local community which allows the resident to observe normally developing infants and toddlers along side of children with developmental and other behavioral disorders.
-The Center’s Behavioral Health service offers a parent/infant assessment and treatment program as well as a toddler day treatment program.
+This is a unique clinical setting within a local community which allows the child fellow to observe typically developing infants, toddlers, and preschoolers along side of children with developmental and other behavioral disorders.
+The Center’s Behavioral Health service offers a parent/infant assessment and treatment program (e.g. Parent Child Interactional Training, Parent-Child Psychotherapy, etc.) as well as a toddler day treatment program.

 Residents will evaluate and treat patients and families within both settings, working with psychiatrists and psychologists with expertise in these age groups.